-Note: A Limited Partnership is a state-level entity.
-Unlike a General Partnership (GP), which can be formed with simply a handshake between two people, formation documents must be filed with the Secretary of State to register the partnership and designate it as an LLLP.
+Both general and limited partners enjoy limited personal liability, and capital can be raised without involving outside investors in the business’s management.
+Note that limited partnerships are a state-level entity.
+Unlike a General Partnership (GP) which can be formed with simply a handshake between two people, LP and LLLP formation documents must be filed with the Secretary of State to register the partnership.

 Many business owners consider Wyoming to be the best state in the country for business formation.
 If you are thinking of forming your partnership in Wyoming, we would be happy to assist you with the process.
 Call us today to arrange a free consultation with an experienced Wyoming business formation attorney.